-The first thing that happens when an API limit is reached is that your software will be served with a status/error code from the API provider.
+The first thing that happens when an API limit is reached is that your software gets served a status/error code from the API provider.

-- You will no longer be able to retrieve data.
+- You can no longer retrieve data.
 Instead, you will receive an HTTP code such as 403 (Forbidden) or 500 (Internal Server Error).

-- If you try to access endpoints directly through IP or domain, they will return HTTP 503 (Service Unavailable) status code.
+- If you try to access endpoints directly through IP or domain, they return an HTTP 503 (Service Unavailable) status code.

-Until the API limit issue is resolved each time your software tries to call the API service it will be served with the same status code.
+Until you resolve the API limit issue, each time your software tries to call the API service it will be served with the same status code.

 Next, the API service will simply stop serving your application/website with API functions and data.
 When you log in to your API provider user dashboard you may notice that there is a message which states: